Monday, December 29, 2014

 When I was 52, a heart scan registered 0/400, meaning I had no arterial plaque whatsoever.
 Memorably, my doctor turned to a resident and said, "He's my first zero."

 Eight years later: 8/400, still exceptionally low for a 60 year old.
 But to me, eight points meant I was headed in the wrong direction.
-Now there was arterial plaque where none had been before.
+Now there was plaque where none had been before.

 “OK,” said my internist, relenting at last, “I’ll write you a prescription for a statin, but before you fill it, you have to see the director of cardiac rehabilitation at Swedish Hospital.”